rephluX/laravel-pagetitle/README.md

     | Default title when empty
     |--------------------------------------------------------------------------
     |
-    | This will be used when therer is no other title.
+    | This will be used when there is no other title.
     | Mainly used for the home page of your website.
     |
     */